odoo/odoo/addons/stock/doc/stock.rst

 It is however possible that the procurement goes into Exception when no procurement rule can be found or when it is not possible to apply the rule (e.g. no supplier defined for the product).
 When the products are no longer necessary, it is possible to Cancel the procurement.

 By default, the JIT scheduler is installed and the system will try to check the procurement immediately when it is confirmed.
 If this would give performance issues, it is possible to uninstall this and then it will only run the procurements immediately generated by the sales order.
-This will result in a delivery order, but the procurements generated by the delivery orders, will not be run.
+This will result in a delivery order, but the procurements generated by the stock moves in the delivery order, will not be run.
 This will however be done by the Scheduler.

 A push rule can not be applied anymore when the rule was created from a pull rule, so pull rules kind of have priority over the push rules.